Brian-Elbel-s-Research-Projects/project-overview/navigating-tacobell-database.md

 Most of the time, to join nutrition information to transaction tables, use ```nutrition_view``` which excludes all items without calorie information.

 #### product_category
-This table is uploaded by us, which puts food and beverage items into
+This table is uploaded by us, which puts food and beverage items into mutually exclusively categories.
+Note that the categories are defined through key word searches, and therefore not entirely sophisticated.
+All categories are listed as below.
 ```sql
 MariaDB [tacobell]> select DW_CATEGORY, CATEGORY from product_category group by DW_CATEGORY order by DW_CATEGORY;
 /*+-------------+--------------+